TalAter/awesome-progressive-web-apps/README.md

 - [RealFaviconGenerator](http://realfavicongenerator.net/) - A great way to generate all the images, favicons, and associated files needed to display your app icon across different browsers.
 - [Android Asset Studio - Launcher Icon Generator](https://romannurik.github.io/AndroidAssetStudio/icons-launcher.html) - Generate Android style icons.

+## Awesome Performance

+- [Web Fundamentals - Performance](https://developers.google.com/web/fundamentals/performance/) - Google's performance learning portal, containing a wealth of knowledge on optimizing your web apps for perfomance.
+- [Introducing RAIL: A User-Centric Model For Performance](https://www.smashingmagazine.com/2015/10/rail-user-centric-model-performance/) - The seminal introduction to RAIL by the Gang of Pauls.
+- [Website Performance Optimization](https://udacity.com/ud884) - A free Udacity course on optimizing websites for speed.
+- [Browser Rendering Optimization](https://udacity.com/ud860) - A free Udacity course helping you create web apps that maintain jank-free 60fps performance.
+- [The PRPL Pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) - A new pattern for structuring and serving Progressive Web Apps, with an emphasis on performance.
+- [Browser Rendering Performance](https://developers.google.com/web/fundamentals/performance/rendering/) - Understand how HTML, JavaScript and CSS is handled by the browser, and how to optimize your page accordingly.